 The following instructions are for a domestic Series LLC: A U.S. Limited Liability Company doing business in the state in which it is formed is considered a domestic entity.

 There is a distinct difference between a Limited Liability Company and a Series Limited Liability Company.
 Just like the limited liability company, the liability of the members or managers is limited.
-However, the operating agreement of a series establishes or provides for the designated series of member, managers or limited liability company interests that have separate rights, powers or duties with respect to a specified property or obligation with separate profits and losses, and to the extent provided for in the operating agreement, may have a separate business purpose or investment objective.
+However, the Articles of Organization series operating agreement establishes or provides for the designated series of members, managers, or limited liability company interests that have separate rights, powers, or duties with respect to a specified property or obligation with separate profits and losses, and to the extent provided for in the operating agreement, may have a separate business purpose or investment objective.

-Each designated series, must keep records separate and distinct from the other designations in the series.
+Each designated series must keep records separate and distinct from the other designations in the series.
 It must be stated in the operating agreement that the Subsidiary Series shall have limited liability.
-Which means, if one of the designated series is sued, the debts, liabilities and obligations incurred, contracted for or otherwise existing, shall be enforceable only to the designated series that is being sued.
+This means, that if one of the designated series is sued, the debts, liabilities, and obligations incurred, contracted for, or otherwise existing, shall be enforceable only to the designated series that is being sued.

-As long as the Articles of Organization sets out the following conditions, then none of the debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing, shall be enforceable against the assets of the LLC or its other designations.:
+As long as the Articles of Organization series set out the following conditions, then none of the debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing, shall be enforceable against the assets of the LLC or its other designations.: